jiho-dev/aws-completion/README.md

 copy `bin/$(OS)/awsc` to `$HOME/bin/`
 copy `config/awsc.yaml` to `$HOME/.aws/`

-if you want to add more aws commands under completion, add commands in `ApiPrefixFilter` section
+If you want to add more aws commands under completion, add commands in `ApiPrefixFilter` section.
-the list item starts the prefix of aws command
+And run below:

 `$ awsc generate-sub-cmds --profile <your_profile>`

+Item starts the prefix of aws command
 ## Default Prefix Filters
 ```
 ApiPrefixFilter: